Cathedral Caverns State Park: History

 Archaeological excavations at the mouth of Cathedral Caverns have indicated occupation by Native Americans as recently as 200 years ago and perhaps as early as 7000 BCE.

 The area around the caverns was settled by the Kennamer family and became known as Kennamers Cove.
 During the Civil War, the Kennamer family lived in the cave for an extended period of time after their farmhouse was burned down by Union soldiers.

 The cave was maintained as a tourist attraction by Jacob "Jay" Gurley from 1955 to 1974.
 It was sold at auction in 1975 to Tom German, who in turn sold it to the State of Alabama in 1987.
 After funding delays, the state began restoration work in 1995.
 The cavern was re-opened to the public as Cathedral Caverns State Park in May 2000.

 Awards

 In September 2020, Cathedral Caverns State Park was one of eleven Alabama State Parks awarded Tripadvisor’s Traveler’s Choice Award, which recognizes businesses and attractions that earn consistently high user reviews.

 Activities and amenities

-The park offers cave tours, gem mining, and facilities for picnicking.
-The park has improved, primitive, and backcountry camping sites.
+The park offers cave tours, gem mining, and facilities for picnicking as well as improved, primitive, and backcountry camping sites.